Ethics in statistics and research

 The NSDEC Secretariat will provide reports following each of its meetings to the National Statistician.

-- reports from any sub-committees.
+- reports from any sub-committees; and

 Where expedited review is sought and NSDEC approve the proposal by correspondence, a minute of the discussion via correspondence will be presented at NSDEC’s next meeting and published on the UK Statistics Authority website.